Amir Shervan: Biography

 From 1987 to 1992, produced and directed several action films, including, Hollywood Cop, Killing American Style, and Samurai Cop, which starred Matt Hannon and Robert Z'Dar.
 Many of the same locations are used throughout his films.
 For example, the estate that the majority of Killing American Style is set on, is the same building that the climax of both Samurai Cop and Hollywood Cop is set at.
 Shervan was known to cut the budget in other places, such as filming all of his movies during the day to avoid buying lighting equipment to use for the night sequences, or using his own production van for car chase sequences.

 After Samurai Cop in 1991, Shervan retired from filmmaking.
 Not much is known about his career outside of that.
-He died in 2006, only a year before his last film would find cult acclaim, and he would gain status as a B-movie director.
+He died in 2006, before his last film would find cult acclaim on the internet.